freistil/statusblog/_posts/2013-02-27-routermaintenance.md

 * [2013-02-28 04:03 UTC] Our main monitoring system at Hetzner shows most systems unreachable, which was to be expected.
 External monitoring shows actual impact on multiple websites, though.
 * [2013-02-28 04:15 UTC] Most websites are online again.
 Only Hetzner datacenter #12 is still down.
 * [2013-02-28 04:33 UTC] All websites are back up again.
+* [2013-03-05 04:03 UTC] Our main monitoring shows multiple hosts unreachable.
+Again, multiple websites are affected.
+* [2013-03-05 04:15 UTC] All websites are back up again.

 *We will add more details here as soon as possible.*